 The Organization provides an allowance for uncollectible contributions based upon the anticipated collectibility of each specific pledge.
-In evaluating the collectability of contributions receivable, the Organization considers a number of factors, including historical loss rates, the age of the accounts, changes in collection patterns, and general economic conditions.
+In evaluating the collectibility of contributions receivable, the Organization considers a number of factors, including historical loss rates, the age of the accounts, changes in collection patterns, and general economic conditions.
 Changes in the estimates are charged or credited to the changes in net assets in the period of change.
 Contributions are considered past due based upon the terms of the donor agreement.
-No allowance was recorded at December 31, 2021 and 2020.
+No allowance for uncollectible contributions was recorded at December 31, 2022 and 2021.